Wyver-Solutions/wyveracademy/_pages/07-certification.md

 ### {{ site.levels.level3.ID }} - {{ site.levels.level3.name }}

-The {{ site.levels.level3.name }} certificate is awarded following successful presentation of a portfolio of evidence.
+The {{ site.levels.level3.name }} certificate is awarded following successful presentation of a portfolio of evidence addressing the <a href="{{ site.baseurl }}/competencies">competency framework</a>.
 This will be assessed by our team of assessors - all experienced professionals.

 [Submission guidelines](#)